You can make payments through E-transfer, Check or cash.

 initial sessions and prepayments for testing can be ade through the paypal button below.

 If you are not familiar with e-transfers please email me at RelatedMinds@gmail.com and we can send an instruction sheet.
 Most banks make e-transfer payments for no charge.
-You are also welcome to pay with a check, cash, or if you forgot to bring a check you can email it to: Dr. Jim Roche, 501-3292 Production Way, C/O Boss Business Centre, Burnaby, British Columbia V5A 4R4
+You are also welcome to pay with a check, cash, e-transfer or if you forgot to bring a check you can mail it to: Dr. Jim Roche, 501-3292 Production Way, C/O Boss Business Centre, Burnaby, British Columbia V5A 4R4

 Frequently Asked Questions (FAQs):